-XAP supports interoperability, which is the ability for organizations whose projects include a combination of Java, .NET and other platforms to communicate and access each other easily and efficiently, while also maintaining the benefits of the XAP scale-out application server:
+GigaSpaces supports interoperability, which is the ability for organizations whose projects include a combination of Java, .NET and other platforms to communicate and access each other easily and efficiently, while also maintaining the benefits of the GigaSpaces scale-out application server:

-Transparency: Use your native API in the Space transparently with minimum changes to existing assets.
+Transparency: Use your native API in the Space Where GigaSpaces data is stored.
+It is the logical cache that holds data objects in memory and might also hold them in layered in tiering.
+Data is hosted from multiple SoRs, consolidated as a unified data model. transparently with minimum changes to existing assets.
 Objects are stored in the Space in the same manner regardless of the platform they are written from.
 For example, an object can be written to the space from a Java service, and a .NET service can receive the notification.

 Performance: Communicate between platforms directly through the Space, without the need for adapters or XML translation.